peterdieleman/papermod/content/posts/software/postgres_springboot_date_best_practice.md

 ## Best Practice?

 - Use ISO-8601 where possible
-- Save date in UTC timestamp, only make zoned when
+- Save date in UTC timestamp, only make zoned when displaying to the user (convert at application layer)
+- Use `timestamptz`?
+- Use classes in the [`java.time package`](https://thorben-janssen.com/hibernate-jpa-date-and-time/)

 ## Sources